 Applying to the Program

 - Fill out the CGT Combined Program Application form (There is an example of MS-BS Plan of Study).

 - Meet with your undergraduate counselor to verify your CGT and cumulative GPA.
 Your counselor will need to sign the CGT Dual Program Application form.

 - Seek out and meet with a CGT Graduate Faculty Member who you would like to serve as your graduate advisor.
-You will want to find a CGT Graduate Faculty member whose research interests align with your interested.
+You will want to find a CGT Graduate Faculty member whose research interests align with your interests.
 See a listing of CGT Graduate Faculty and their related interest areas.
 The CGT Dual Program Application form requires that you develop your five-year plan of study.
-Work with your graduate advisor (and/or meet with Dr. Newton) for assistance on this.
+Work with your graduate advisor (and/or meet with the CGT Graduate Co-Chairs) for assistance on this.

 - Submit an Electronic Graduate School Application online.
-You are applying for a Master of Science in Technology (with a concentration in Computer Graphics Technology).
+You are applying for a Master of Science in Computer Graphics Technology.
 Leave the questions that ask about the GRE unanswered; it is not required for the combined program.

 - Pay the required application fee.

 - Submit a Statement of Purpose electronically with your online application (max 500 words).
-It should describe your purpose for wanting the MS degree, reasons for wanting to study at Purdue, professional plans, career goals, and research interests.
+It should describe your purpose for wanting the MS degree, reasons for wanting to continue to study at Purdue, professional plans, career goals, and research interests.

 - Ask three CGT faculty members to provide letters of recommendation (submitted electronically).
 When you apply online, the website will contact them to complete an electronic recommendation.
 One letter may be submitted by a professional in your field, rather than a CGT faculty member, if desired.